leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: cornealinfection-treatment_general-cornearefractive
 - What is the treatment for corneal infection?
+- Eye drops to stop infection?
+- Can I be admitted for cornea ulcer?
+- I have cornea infection, do I need to stay in hospital
+- what are the dangers of contact lens
+- do i have to stay in hospital for cornea infection
+- i wear contact lenses, how to prevent infection
 - How to treat corneal infection?
 - How to heal corneal infection?
 - How to cure corneal infection?